 Bitter, bloody and monstrously complex, the wars – Slovenia's Ten-Day War, the Croatian War of Independence and the Bosnian War – were fought not just between breakaway forces and the majority-Serb Yugoslav National Army and paramilitaries, but along fractious ethnic and religious lines as well.
 Due to the Milošević regime's role in the conflict and support for Croatia's Krajina Serbs and Bosnia's Republika Srpska, between 1992 and 1995 Serbia was under UN sanctions.
 The embargo had a devastating impact on the country's economy and caused rampant hyperinflation (the highest in the world), a flourishing black market and mass migration, particularly of highly educated young people.

-In April 1992 the remaining republics, Serbia and Montenegro, formed the rump Yugoslav federation without provision of autonomy for Kosovo, despite its Albanian majority.
+In April 1992 the remaining republics, Serbia and Montenegro, formed the rump Yugoslav federation without provision of a satisfying level of autonomy for Kosovo given its Albanian majority.
 The guerrilla Kosovo Liberation Army was formed and violence erupted in 1998.
-In March 1999 peace talks failed when Serbia rejected the US-brokered Rambouillet Agreement.
+In March 1999 peace talks failed when Serbia rejected the US-brokered Rambouillet Agreement (which called for an international military presence in Kosovo).
 In response to organised resistance in Kosovo, Serbian forces cracked down on its Albanian population, galvanising the US and NATO into a 78-day bombing campaign; hundreds of thousands of Albanians fled to Macedonia and Albania.
 On 12 June 1999 Serbian forces withdrew from Kosovo.
 The bombing resulted in still unconfirmed numbers of civilian deaths, destruction of industrial and transport infrastructure and large-scale environmental pollution.

-In April 2002, a loose union of Serbia and Montenegro replaced the rump Yugoslavia.
-The next year, Serbia was shaken by the assassination of its reformist Prime Minister Zoran Ðinđić – who had been instrumental in overthrowing Milošević and extraditing him to The Hague – by members of an organised crime group.
+In 2003, a loose union of Serbia and Montenegro replaced the rump Yugoslavia.
+The next year, Serbia was shaken by the assassination of reformist Prime Minister Zoran Ðinđić – who had been instrumental in overthrowing Milošević and extraditing him to The Hague – by members of an organised crime group.
 In June 2004, Serbia gained a new president in pro-European Boris Tadić.
-In May, 55% of Montenegrins voted for independence from Serbia and the union was abolished.
+In May 2006, 55% of Montenegrins voted for independence from Serbia and the union was abolished.
 In February 2008, the EU- and NATO-controlled Kosovo province declared independence, a move that Serbia holds to be illegal.